CrossEngage/CaOps/README.md

 * Interacts with Cassandra via Jolokia+JMX
 * Uses Cassandra as a backing storage
-* Has subcommands to handle bootstrapping separately of serving
 * Pools every 30 seconds for new scheduled jobs

 * Daemon with HTTP API